junxit/us-congress-bills-114/metadata.md

 - 2015-01-12 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
 - 2015-01-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 17). (text: CR H196-198)
 - 2015-01-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 17).(text: CR H196-198)
+- 2015-01-13 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.